Toward a Spectral Theory of Cellular Sheaves: Definitions

-\subsubsection{Identifying sheaf Laplacians}
+\subsubsection{Identifying Sheaf Laplacians}

-Degree-zero sheaf Laplacians for sheaves with stalks of dimension at most 1 are matrices of \style{factor width} equal to two, that is, symmetric matrices $L$ possessing a factorization $L = B^TB$ where each row of $B$ has at most two nonzero entries.
-These are precisely the class of symmetric generalized diagonally dominant matrices \cite{boman_factor_2005}, the matrices $L$ for which there exists a positive diagonal matrix $D$ such that $DLD$ is diagonally dominant.
+Given a regular cell complex $X$ and a choice of dimension for each stalk, one can identify the collection of matrices which arise as coboundary maps for a sheaf on $X$ as those matrices satisfying a particular block sparsity pattern.
+This sparsity pattern controls the number of nonzero blocks in each row of the matrix.
+Restricting to $\delta^0$, we get a matrix whose rows have at most two nonzero blocks.
+The space of matrices which arise as sheaf Laplacians is then the space of matrices which have a factorization $L = \delta^*\delta$, where $\delta$ is a matrix satisfying this block sparsity condition.
+Boman et al.\ studied this class of matrices when the blocks have size $1\times 1$, calling them matrices of \style{factor width} two~\cite{boman_factor_2005}.
+They showed that this class coincides with the class of symmetric generalized diagonally dominant matrices, those matrices $L$ for which there exists a positive diagonal matrix $D$ such that $DLD$ is diagonally dominant.
 Indeed, the fact that sheaves on graphs are not in general determined by their Laplacians is in part a consequence of the nonuniqueness of width-two factorizations.